AllKind/iptables-bash_completion/README.md

 Compatibility for future iptables versions cannot be promised, as new options may appear, which of course are currently unpredictable.
+Old iptables version, which do not have the -S (--list-rules) option are not supported.

 The bash-completion (v2.0+) package is highly recommended, though not mandatory.